brandlabs/bigcommerce-custom-fields-hierarchy/README.md

 | products | <code>Array</code> | products that are coming from BigCommerce context |
 | namespace | <code>string  </code> | only transform custom fields which have this namespace |

+## Notes
+- Since BigCommerce doesn't transpile external package code (for oldies like IE11), we provide transpiled files inside __dist/__ folder.
+You can access these files adding an alias on your `webpack.conf.js` file like `'bigcommerce-custom-fields-hierarchy': path.resolve(__dirname, 'node_modules/bigcommerce-custom-fields-hierarchy/dist/product-options.min.js')`

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details